tombensve/APS/APS-Core/APSConfigServiceProvider/docs/src/APSConfigService.md

 ## Administration

 The configurations managed by the APS config service can be synchronized among a group of installations.
 To do this you need to enable synchronization in the _aps/config_ node in the config admin web, and also specify a group name that you want to synchronize with.
 All installations having the same group name will synch configuration with each other.
-The synchronization uses the APSGroups service so this must be deployed for synchronization to work.
+The synchronization uses the APSSync service so an implementation of this must be deployed for synchronization to work.
+There are currently 2 implementations provided, one using APSGroups (multicast only) and one using RabbitMQ (which of course also requires a RabbitMQ installation).

 ## APSConfigAdminWeb screenshots